ivanslapnicar/Julia-Course/README.md

 [Browse the notebooks](http://nbviewer.jupyter.org/url/github.com/ivanslapnicar/Julia-Course/tree/master/src/)

-The notebooks have been updated to use the current Julia kernel Version 0.6.2.
+The notebooks are using either the current Julia kernel Version 1.0.1 or the previous version 0.6.2.

 ---